syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Series.md

 ## Custom Points

-EssentialChart supports plotting of points on the Chart Area even if they don't belong to a series.
+Essential® Chart supports plotting of points on the Chart Area even if they don't belong to a series.
 These are stored in the ChartControl.CustomPoints collection.
 They can be set at custom coordinates of the Chart Area or be made to follow a certain point or percentage coordinates.
 A custom point displays a text, background, border, symbol and marker, which is a line that connects the CustomPoint with the point on the chart area when it is offset from it.

 Through Designer the Custom Points can be set using the CustomPoints property.
 Clicking this property will popup ChartCustomPoint Collection Editor window where you can add your custom points.